AhaanvGithub/Competitive-Programs/README.md

 # Competitive-Programs
-Repository filled with some snippets I made on Leetcode and Hackerrank as of now, I will add code forces.
+Repository filled with some snippets I submitted on Leetcode and Hackerrank as of now, I will add code forces.

 - Hackerrank
   - [Introduction](https://github.com/CoffeeliciousGithub/Competitive-Programs/tree/main/Introduction)